-- Based on actual households in each sample PSUs, 20 households have been selected. - We divide the village into four parts: - In each of the four parts, started from the central location and pick every 5th household in a circular fashion till 5 households are selected from each part.
+- Based on actual households in each sample PSUs, 20 households have been selected. - We divide the village into four parts: - o In each of the four parts, start from the central location and pick every 5th household on the left hand-side in a circular fashion till 5 households are selected from each part.